 Move the cursor to the Input Line on the Formula Bar (Figure 99 on page 134) and click at the position where you want to start entering the new data in the cell.

 When you have finished, click away from the cell to deselect it and your editing changes are saved.

 Formatting data

+Note